amazon-ion/ion-docs/_books/ion-1-1/src/text/e_expressions.md

 Inside an E-expression, an expression group starts with `(::`.
 The remainder of the expression group uses the same syntax as an [S-expression](values.md#s-expressions).
 Expression groups are not values, so they may not be annotated.
-Expression groups may not have another expression group as the direct
+Expression groups may not contain another expression group.

 ```ion